reedoooo/portfolio-prep/README.md

 By exploring the portfolio, visitors gain a comprehensive understanding of my abilities as a software developer and the quality of my work.
 The portfolio's diverse range of features ensures an engaging, interactive, and user-friendly experience for all users.

-Apologies for the confusion earlier.
-The code blocks should indeed have a specified language for better syntax highlighting and readability.
-Here's the corrected version:

 ## Installation

 Before you can run this project locally, you'll need to have Node.js and npm (which comes with Node.js) installed on your computer.
 After you've confirmed that you have Node and npm installed, you can take the following steps to install and run this project:

 1. **Clone the Repository**

    - Open your terminal and use `git clone` to clone this repository.
 Run the command:

      ```bash